-During the year to December 2016 a new grant was awarded by Pobal.
-The amount of grant awarded is €269,602 for the term 1st July 2016 to 30th June 2019.
+A new grant during June 2016 was awarded by Pobal.
+The amount of grant awarded was €269,602 for the term 1st July 2016 to 30th June 2019.
 This funding is restricted to support a percentage of the salary and overhead costs of two posts Best Practice and Training Coordinator and Head of Policy and Communications.
-Total grants advanced from Pobal during the year ended 31st December 2017 and recognised in the financial statements for 2017 is €89,860 (2016: €44,932 from current Pobal grant and €45,113 final receipt of prior Pobal grant.)
+Total grants advanced from Pobal during the year ended 31st December 2018 and recognised in the financial statements for 2018 is €89,869 (2017: €89,869).

-No capital grants were received from Pobal and SCI is fully tax compliant as per the relevant grant circulars including circular 44/2006.
+No capital grants were received from Pobal and SCI is fully tax compliant as per the relevant grant circulars.